JanuszHain/Android_Playground/README.md

 Some columns are indexed for faster searching.

 Android application is using RxJava for async work.
 It can work on few threads at once.
-Applications for example loads relations for few people at the same time.
+For example application loads relations for few people at the same time.

 Also I optimised loading known persons. https://github.com/JanuszHain/Android_Playground/blob/master/app/src/main/java/pl/janusz/hain/androidplayground/viewspresenters/persons/knownpersons/KnownPersonsPresenter.java